How to Chalk Paint a Dresser for a Cheap Makeover

 Step 5: Add your first layer of chalk paint.

+Before you ask, a spray gun will not work to apply this paint.
+It’s too thick and would clog the system in a heartbeat.
 Luckily, when you chalk paint furniture, it dries really fast.
 As soon as I was done with the third drawer, the first one was dry.
 If you see any thin spots in your paint, go back and touch them up so you have solid coverage.
 If you try while it’s still wet, you can end up taking off paint.
 Weird, I know.
 If you experience this, wait for it to dry and then touch up as needed.

 Step 6: Use candles to create patchy spots.